Most future-referring verbs convey more than just future meaning

 This is about any water at any time.
 To make it refer to particular water at a particular time, it is necessary to add the at the start.

-Most grammar books make the point that predictions can be made with going to as well as with modal verbs like will and may.
-Going to implies that some observable evidence is present at the time of the prediction, such as small bubbles appearing in water as it approaches boiling.
+Most grammar books point out that going to is an alternative to will and may in predictions.
+It implies that some observable evidence is present at the time of the prediction, such as small bubbles appearing in water as it approaches boiling.
 It can be used with both general and specific predictions, but is perhaps more likely in the latter.

 2. Promises and Threats